 Brave new provable world

-The future is exciting, as long as we ensure we’re headed in the right direction.
-In today’s post, based on Sylve’s presentation Brave new provable world at StarkNetCC 2023, we’ll talk about what we’re excited about: zero-knowledge proofs.
+The future is exciting as long as we ensure we’re headed in the right direction.
+In today's post, based on Sylve’s presentation Brave New Provable World at StarkNetCC 2023, we’ll discuss what we’re excited about: zero-knowledge proofs.

 Zero-knowledge proofs: where we’re at

-So far, we’ve seen zero-knowledge proofs as the perfect enhancement for blockchain, allowing it to go faster.
+So far, zero-knowledge proofs have been seen as the perfect enhancement for blockchain, allowing it to progress faster.

 Blockchains have two main advantages:

-To paraphrase Louis Guthmann, what zero-knowledge proof rollups bring to the table is the ability to not think about decentralization as a source of trustlessness.
+To paraphrase Louis Guthmann, zero-knowledge proof roll-ups allow us to avoid considering decentralization a source of trustlessness.

 We’re finally starting to have a rudimentary understanding of zero-knowledge proofs.
 They give us trustlessness without decentralization, something completely new for people coming from the blockchain world, as we’re used to both of these qualities only existing together.